The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 However, that is where our complete guide is going to prove to be a rather useful tool.

-The aim here is to provide you with the information that you need in order to correctly care for this dog.
+The aim here is to provide you with the information that you need to correctly care for this dog.

 After all, you want to look after them and know that you are providing them with the best life possible, and that can only happen when you have the knowledge.